People’s lives become chaotic the minute they decide to be.

 Because every day, people hurt you, offend you, forget you, snub you, step on you, or reject you.
 But if you choose to forgive these people and let these things go at the end of each day, you cleanse your heart.
 You wake up the next morning refreshed and free of negativity.
 Refuse to carry old regrets, mindsets, and distractions into each new day.
 Read The Happiness Project.

 You must learn a new way to think before you can master a new way to be.

 Behind every stressful feeling is an untrue thought.
-Before the thought you weren’t suffering, but after the thought you began to suffer.
+Before the thought, you weren’t suffering, but after the thought, you began to suffer.
 When you recognize that the thought isn’t true, once again there is no suffering.
 When you change your thoughts, you change your life.

 The most important journeys that lead to the most wonderful places are usually the challenging ones you must endure the hard way.

-Stress is but a wall between two peaceful gardens – the garden where you are and garden where you want to be.
+Stress is but a wall between two peaceful gardens – the garden where you are and the garden where you want to be.
 You must scale the wall that’s in your way, gathering lessons as you climb, before letting go as you descend to the other side.
 You will only lose if you never climb or you never let go.

 A good workout is the best stress reducer, and a fit, healthy body is the best fashion statement.

 The pursuit of optimal fitness is a journey, a constant struggle, a lifestyle.
 It’s a gradual process where intensity during each exercise session, what you eat every single day, and patience over years is what’s required.

 But as you know, the longest journey always begins with a single step.
 It’s all about taking that step and then stepping one day at a time, committing yourself to a daily intake of 30 to 60 minutes of uninterrupted exercise and a reasonably healthy diet.
 Read Eat to Live.